wilberquito/UFC-winner-predictor/README.md

         postgresdev:latest
 ```

-You can import csv using dbeaver but for export a hole database you need to use `pg_dump`
+You can create a dump with all postgres schema using `pg_dump`

 ```
     pg_dump -U <user> -W -h localhost ufc > ufc.sql